 - 1. Overnight parking shall be allowed for events only, shall be restricted to registered racers and crew members only, and shall be allowed during the time period of 24 hours before an event starts and up to 24 hours after that event finishes. - 2.
 A complete list of scheduled events for the season must be received by the Zoning Administrator thirty days before the first event.
 Any changes must be approved by the Zoning Administrator, and must be received thirty days before the changed event. - 3.
 Overnight parking shall be limited to fifty RV units and fifty non-RV trailer units.
 Reviewable upon request and approved by the Zoning Administrator. - 4.
 All RV units must be equipped with operating sewage holding tanks. - 5.
 Sewage pumping service must be supplied during any event. - 6.
 Winter storage must be located on the North portion of the PUD as shown on the approved site plan. - 7.
-The Golden Township Planning Commission must receive sit plan for approval, before any Hill Climb or Mud Bog events occur. - 8.
+The Golden Township Planning Commission must receive site plan for approval, before any Hill Climb or Mud Bog events occur.
+(Hill Climb site plan received 4-27-21). - 8.
 All necessary township, county, state and federal permits shall be obtained and laws followed. - 9.
 A site manager must be on-site during all events. - 10.
-A copy of track rules must be received and accepted by the Zoning Administrator before each season begins.
+A copy of track rules must be received and accepted by the Zoning Administrator GOLDEN TOWNSHIP ZONING ORDINANCE before each season begins.